monsteronfire/garden/content/garden/notes/the-indie-web/index.md

 ## Stripping it way back

 I yearn for a simpler web.
 I constantly find myself annoyed at the ever-increasing complexity that is modern web development.
 I’d like to build an ecosystem that uses web components to power a decentralised, personal web that gives control back to the individual.
 This means as static as possible.
-Whenever a component feels like it could use a database, we should instead have JSON.
-The goal needs to be autonomy.
+Whenever a component feels like it could use a database, we should instead have a JSON file.
+The goal would be autonomy and ownership over your own data.